mekahaun/chatbot-metrics-dash-hosting-dot-com/docs/04-ADD-SSL-CERT-GUIDE.md

 3. Also, try navigating to the non-secure version: `http://yourdomain.com`.
 You should be automatically redirected to the `https` version.

-Congratulations!
+Done!
 Your Next.js application is now fully secured with a free, auto-renewing SSL certificate.